-A media planner also projects campaign results, and will be well-versed with optimizing the plan on the go in case those results are not being met.
+A media planner also projects campaign results and will be well-versed in optimizing the plan on the go in case those results are not being met.

 What a Media Plan…

-As you can see, media planning does require a fair bit of expertise and understanding – of the different advertising channels, of consumer behaviors, of your product/service and how it relates to consumers.
+As you can see, media planning does require a fair bit of expertise and understanding – of the different advertising channels, consumer behaviors, your product/service, and how it relates to consumers.
 The better the base understanding and data, the sharper the media plan will be.

 What You Should Know Before You Create a Media Plan for Small Business Marketing

 “Nobody reads ads.
 People read what interests them, and sometimes it’s an ad.” – Howard Luck Gossage